D04: The Role of a Lietime

 ZAPZOP: What kind of picture is this?

-BLEEZ: It's called the Sound of Water.
-And LaCraine Lacrosse is the—
+BLEEZ: It's called The Sound of Water.

 ZAPZOP: Sound of Water?

-BAJANKLES: Yeah, it's about a florist, and uh… and uh… they're still working a lot of it out, but uh…
+BAJANKLES: Yeah, it's about a florist, and uh… and uh… they're still workin’ a lot of it out, but, uh…

 ZAPZOP: But you know there's a half-fish person in it?